Fartuun Adan

 Fartuun Abdisalaan Adan (Fartuun Aadan, فرتون آدن) is a Somali social activist.
-She is the Executive Director of the Elman Peace and Human Rights Centre.
+She is the executive director of the Elman Peace and Human Rights Centre.

 Personal life

 Adan grew up in Somalia.
 She was married to Elman Ali Ahmed, a local entrepreneur and peace activist.
+Her husband was widely known in Mogadishu as the Somali father of peace.
+He popularized the slogan “Drop the gun, pick up the pen” and created programs that help war-affected youth, including former child soldiers and orphans, toward schooling and positive livelihoods.
 The couple had four daughters.

 In 1996, during the height of the civil war, Adan's husband was killed near the family's home in southern Mogadishu.
+Later profiles in Somali diaspora media recount the 1996 assassination and its impact on the family and their public service path.
 Adan subsequently emigrated to Canada in 1999.

 In 2007, she returned to Somalia to advocate for peace and human rights.

 On November 20, 2019, local authorities confirmed her daughter Almaas Elman, who had also returned to Somalia as an aid worker, had been shot and killed in a car, near the Mogadishu airport.

 Career

-Adan is the Executive Director of the Elman Peace and Human Rights Centre, a Mogadishu-based NGO established in honour of her late husband.
+Adan is the executive director of the Elman Peace and Human Rights Centre, a Mogadishu-based NGO established in honour of her late husband.
 She serves as the organization's Executive Director, while their daughter Ilwad works alongside her.

 Through the center, she also co-founded Sister Somalia, the country's first program for assistance of victims of sexual violence.